 There are Twilight fangirls who seriously think Vampire Knight is a Twilight rip-off.
 It's hard to say, really, because both of their source materials were published in 2005. but it's safe to say mangaka Matsuri Hino began working on Vampire Knight before the Twilight book was actually published, and translated and reprinted in Japan.
 Although this is still debatable, Twilight fangirls took it a little too far when they targeted Karin (because, you know, Karin has vampires that can walk under sunlight!).

-Many so-called Dragon Ball "purists" insists on not using the term "Saiyan", the anglicized form of Saiyajin, since it's a purely American invention according to them.
+Many so-called Dragon Ball "purists" insist on not using the term "Saiyan", the anglicized form of Saiyajin, since it's a purely American invention according to them.
 What those people don't know is that the anglicization of "Saiyajin" to "Saiyan" was first used by Bandai for their Dragon Ball Z toys, such as the "Super Battle Collection" action figures, which predated any of the American adaptations.

-It's not even an anglicazation.
+It's not even an anglicization.
 It's a translation, since the "jin" ending denotes being from that area, in this case "saiya", so the English way of saying that someone is from "saiya" would be "Saiyan."

 Berserk was virtually unknown in the US until the 1997 anime fansubs gained a cult following.
 Because of this, it and the licensed game were often described as taking elements from otherworks with giant swords.
 It was actually their inspiration.